 The Center for Career Development offers Practice Interviews all year long; if you think you might be interviewing soon or already have one scheduled, reach out for some practice!
 Two types of Practice Interviews are offered:

 - 30-minute general interviews: these are perfect for anyone who is new to interviewing, and would like some general feedback in a short amount of time.

 - 60-minute tailored interviews: request these if you have a specific interview you’d like to prepare for, as questions will be tailored for that experience!

 Practice makes progress.
-During a Practice Interview, you’ll receive feedback about your answers, can ask a trained member of the CCD team questions about what to expect, and you can even record yourself to review your answers later!
+During a Practice Interview, you’ll receive feedback about your answers, can ask a trained member of the Center for Career Developmentteam questions about what to expect, and you can even record yourself to review your answers later!
 Practice Interviewing is where it’s at.

 Be sure to conduct plenty of research on the company, office, or school with which you will be interviewing.
 Don’t panic; this doesn’t mean you have to write a thesis on the organization – but you’ll want to be knowledgeable of the role/position, the program, the individuals you may be working with, and the organization as a whole.
 Look up their mission statement or motto, review their website, and reach out to others who have knowledge – I promise it’ll help.

 Can we all agree that staying up all night before a big interview is probably a bad idea?
 Make sure you’re taking care of yourself; get plenty of rest, eat well on interview day (avoid getting hangry!), and wear clothes that make you feel like your best professional self.
 When you feel good, it comes through – so take time to care for yourself.